|

 EDMUND (WILSON) CARNRIGHT (SRGP 16400)

-the result of a traffic accident in West Burlington Twp., Bradford
+result of a traffic accident in West Burlington Twp., Bradford County.
+Mr.

-metal worker at Ward LaFrance Inc. at Elmira, N.Y.
-He attended the State
+Ward LaFrance Inc. at Elmira, N.Y.
+He attended the State Road Baptist

-Road Baptist Church.
+Church.
 He was an Army Veteran of World War II.
-He is
+He is survived by

-survived by his wife, the former Helen Sherman, also injured in the
+his wife, the former Helen Sherman, also injured in the crash, and a

-crash, and a patent at the Robert packer Hospital at Sayre; 2 sons,
+patent at the Robert packer Hospital at Sayre; 2 sons, Richard, of

-Richard, of Mainesburg, Pa., and Marshall, of Austell, Ga.; one daughter, Alice
+Mainesburg, Pa., and Marshall, of Austell, Ga.; one daughter, Alice Thompson of

-Thompson of Roseville, Pa.; one sister, Alida Reed of Troy, Pa.; 16
+Roseville, Pa.; one sister, Alida Reed of Troy, Pa.; 16 grandchildren; one

 RICHARD B. CARNRIGHT, SR., 58, Mainesburg, died December 14, 2002 at Troy Community Hospital.
 Born December 2, 1944, in Troy, he was the son of Edmund W. and Irene Bradford Carnright.
 He was the husband of Patricia Thompson Carnright.
 Mr. Carnright graduated from Williamsport Area Community College (WACC) in 1967; was a heavy equipment operator for Cross Excavating for 28 years.
 He was a member of the Church of the New Covenant having served as their deacon for two years an elder for one.
 His favorite pastime was hunting and firing his cannons.
 Surviving besides his wife are sons, Richard B. Carnright, Jr. and John Carnright, both at home; a daughter and son-in-law, Sheila and Alan Freeh, Middleburg, FL; grandchildren, Ashley and Stephanie Freeh and Derek Carnright; brother, Marshall Carnright; Ellijay, GA; sister, Alice (James) Thompson, Dover, DE; aunt and uncle, Richard and Joyce Bradford, Mainesburg; step-mother, Helen Carnright, Mansfield; several nieces, nephews and cousins.
 Services were held December 18 at the Church of the New Covenant, Mansfield with his pastor the Rev. Kevin Garman officiating.
 A committal service was held at Sylvan Hill Cemetery, Columbia Township, December 19.
 Memorials may be made to the Church of the New Covenant, 310 Extension St., Mansfield, PA.
 The Jacquelyn A. Buckheit Funeral Chapel, Crematory and Monuments, Mansfield handled services. –Canton Independent Sentinel.